albertotonda/HumanModels/README.md

 Classifier: Class 0: (sw > 2.7) & (sl < 6.0); variables:sl -> 0 sw -> 1; parameters:None
 Default class (if all other expressions are False): 1
 ```
-In this case there are no trainable parameters, so the classifier can be used without calling `.fit`:
+In this case there are no trainable parameters, so the classifier can be used without calling `.fit(X,y)`:
 ```python
 y_pred = classifier.predict(X)
 from sklearn.metrics import accuracy_score